ETL vs ELT: Defining the Difference

 - Open source — The best ELT solutions harness the power of living, open-source cloud platforms, which work collaboratively to push improvements, security, and compliance across the enterprise.
 Open source ELT results in global, professional communities eliminating data challenges as, or even before, they arise in your network.

 - Lower cost of ownership — When ETL was the standard, expanded capability meant expanded costs.
 Beefing up processing and storage resources was a one-way expense, requiring big investments in hardware.
-The limitation of this approach was that organizations had to pay upfront for the most power they would ever require, but day-to-day operations used only a fraction of that capability.
+The limitation of this approach was that organisations had to pay upfront for the most power they would ever require, but day-to-day operations used only a fraction of that capability.

 Like most cloud services, cloud-based ELT is pay-as-you-use.
 This means that compute and storage costs will run higher when huge ETL jobs are processing, but drop to near zero when the environment is operating under minimal pressure.
 Averaged annually, this results in far lower total cost of ownership — especially when coupled with no upfront investment.